 - Second, Dave would have opened the bay doors without issue.

 - Third, “Roomba HAL” would have been pushed to a background or “supporting actor” role.

 - “Roomba HAL” spends the movie basically cleaning up the spaceship in the background.

-- A sequel to this first, movie, lets call it, 2020: A Space Odyssey would showcase an updated “Roomba HAL” that navigated around the room even better and more efficiently, but that would be the extend of the advancement between 2020 and 2001.
+- A sequel to this first movie, let us call it 2020: A Space Odyssey, would showcase an updated “Roomba HAL” that navigated around the room even better and more efficiently, but that would be the extent of the advancement between 2020 and 2001.